 - The preparation of rock mass for shaft sinking by means of ground freezing.

 - Lashing and installations of rock support and shaft lining.

-- during the ground thawing and rock grouting;
+- Ground thawing and rock grouting.

-- during the shaft equipping phase.
+- The shaft equipping phase.

 Shaft Builder includes the following basic features:

-Modelling of freezing and thawing of rock mass around the designed shaft
+Modeling of freezing and thawing of rock mass around the designed shaft

 Instrumental support of underground surveying during shaft sinking and construction

-Shaft Builder includes a special module for point cloud integration and processing.
+Shaft Builder includes a module for point cloud integration and processing.
 Processing takes place in the surveyor’s office at the surface and the results can be kept in the integrated mine shaft database.